Helena

 Data Deduplication

-The same HPO term can be associated with a gene through multiple diseases.
-During annotation, HPO terms are deduplicated per gene before aggregation, ensuring each unique phenotype is counted once.
+HPO terms are aggregated from 6 sources with source priority ordering (Orphanet > G2P > HPO Consortium > Monarch > ClinVar-MedGen > Manual Curation).
+The same HPO term from multiple sources is deduplicated per gene, ensuring each unique phenotype is counted once.
+Low-confidence entries (Orphanet modifying/candidate associations, G2P limited confidence) are excluded from the clinical view.
 Both hpo_ids and hpo_names are sorted by HPO ID to maintain a reliable 1:1 correspondence between identifiers and names.

 Columns Loaded (6)